firebase/firebase-js-sdk/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-* In GitHub, create a pull request against the `firebase-js-sdk:master` branch.
+* In GitHub, create a pull request against the `firebase-js-sdk:ch-branchswitch-main` branch.
 * Add changeset.
 See [Adding changeset to PR](#adding-changeset-to-pr).
 * All pull requests must be reviewed by a member of the Firebase JS SDK team, who will merge it
 when/if they feel it is good to go.